-Dringhouses Scouts have just under 250 youth members aged 6-17 years old.
+Dringhouses Scouts have more than 250 youth members aged 6-17 years old.
 There are normally 11 separate groups meeting every week night during school term time.
 This may give the appearance that we are always meeting, however, please note that it will be different groups of young people meeting each time, each group only meets once per week.
 Our COVID-19 policies and procedures are all published on our website here.
 Note that currently there are no restrictions on the size of groups that can meet.
 Most groups will be between 15 and 30 young people and 3 to 5 adults.